Inmate championed by Kim Kardashian West set to get out of prison

 Kardashian West has used her considerable fame and social media power to push for prison reform and back individual cases.

-She lobbied for Tennessee inmate Cyntoia Brown, who as a teenager killed a man while she was a sex trafficking victim, and she was granted clemency by the governor.
+She lobbied for Tennessee inmate Cyntoia Brown, who as a teenager killed a man while she was a sex trafficking victim and was granted clemency by the governor.